Daphney24/AlbertHeinAssessment/README.md

 ```
 mvn test
 ```

-**Note: The above step is only aplicable is API exists
+**Note: The above step is only aplicable if API exists

 ### Reporters

 Once you ran your tests, the reports are generates in Extent Reports Format to communicate pass/failure.To look at the results in IDE, open the folder test-output/Report/test/ExtentReport.html

 **Note: The above step is only valid if API exists.